Nick Ahmed Player Props: Diamondbacks vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks eighth in MLB with a collective 9.2 strikeouts per nine innings.
+- The Phillies pitching staff is eighth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Phillies have the 20th-ranked team ERA across all league pitching staffs (4.45).
+- The Phillies have a 4.51 team ERA that ranks 21st across all league pitching staffs.

-- Strahm (4-3 with a 3.61 ERA and 55 strikeouts in 42 1/3 innings pitched) gets the start for the Phillies, his ninth of the season.
+- Phillies pitchers combine to allow 71 total home runs at a clip of 1.1 per game (to rank 11th in the league).

+- The Phillies are sending Suarez (1-2) out to make his seventh start of the season.
+He is 1-2 with a 4.70 ERA and 28 strikeouts in 30 2/3 innings pitched.

-- The left-hander last appeared in relief on Friday, when he threw one inning against the Los Angeles Dodgers, allowing three earned runs while giving up two hits.
+- The lefty last pitched on Friday against the Los Angeles Dodgers, when he threw six innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.